codex-team/editor.js/README.md

 Testing...

+## Troubleshooting (@Demoflow)

+If you run into errors while attempting to run webpack, such as files or modules not existing in test files, see if the submodules need to be updated:
+First, `npm run pull_tools`.
+If that doesn't fix it, try `npm run tools:update` followed by `npm run pull_tools`.
+This will rebuild the submodules and check out to the most recent commit.

 ## If you like a project 💗💗💗

 If you like Editor.js you can support project improvements and development of new features with a donation to our collective.